Master of Arts in Teaching (online)

 - Passing scores on the GACE content examinations** required in the intended teacher certification field;

-- Criminal Background Check - Students must submit a copy of their FBI background check results or a letter from their school on official school letterhead stating that they have undergone a background check as a condition of employment.
+- Criminal Background Check - Students must submit a copy of their FBI background check results, a copy of their provisional teaching certificate showing background check, or a letter from their school on official school letterhead stating that they have undergone a background check as a condition of employment.
 See the link below for instructions on completing the FBI Background Check.

 - An active Tk20 account is a required resource for this program because selected assignments must be submitted electronically using this online platform.
 Tk20 ( https://columbusstate.tk20.com/ ) is used by the university to maintain our accreditation, to demonstrate the quality of our academic programs, and to improve teaching and learning.

 - Completed application for admission to the Teacher Education Program.
 The "Masters Application" form is available athttp://safe.columbusstate.edu/forms.php.

 - Suitability for teaching as determined through the admissions process.